-- Maintain integrity
+- Maintain data integrity

 - Help compliance

-Storage encryption is a requirement of many laws and regulations in the UK that seek to enforce data privacy and security.
-For example, a key principle of the GDPR is that you process personal data securely by means of ‘appropriate technical and organisational measures’ and – where appropriate – look to use methods such as pseudonymisation (the practice of replacing identifying data with artificial values) and encryption.
+A key principle of the GDPR is that you process personal data securely by means of ‘appropriate technical and organisational measures’ and – where appropriate – look to use methods such as pseudonymisation (the practice of replacing identifying data with artificial values) and encryption.
 It’s therefore important that an organisation’s IT, security and legal teams work together to define what data their business needs to store, where it needs to be stored and the level of encryption that’s going to be used.

 - Protect data across devices